mugilan1399-arch/credit-risk-default-prediction-and-credit-scoring/README.md

 **Part 2: Segmentation and Credit Scoring (Logistic Regression)**
    - Bucket borrowers into risk tiers (A–E) using the *already-trained* logistic regression pipeline, then validate, explain, and translate those tiers into            something a lender could actually act on.

+**Part 3: Regulatory Capital (Basel IRB risk-weight function)**
+   - Feed the PD from Part 1 into the Basel IRB risk-weight function to obtain a capital number, and use that capital number and RAROC formula to derive an             approve/decline cutoff.

 ## Results

 | Model | AUC |